Arktus0657/LeetCode_Month1/README.md

 All of them are correct answers.

 Creating the removeElement.py file to store the solution for 27.
 Remove Element Problem on LeetCode and running the code.

+> 15th Commit
+# Fourth Question:
+Find the Index of the First Occurrence in a String

+Given two strings needle and haystack, return the index of the first occurrence of needle in haystack, or -1 if needle is not part of haystack.